fastruby/blog/_posts/2020-10-27-rails-upgrade-shims.md

 When upgrading a Rails application, you might find that sometimes functionality is extracted from Rails and moved into a new gem.
 These gems are called [shims](https://medium.com/@ujjawal.dixit/what-is-a-shim-72d9ac5d8620), and basically allow you to keep using an old functionality, once the core API takes that out.

-In this article I will list most of the shims that happened in the past versions of Rails.
+In this article I will list most of the shims that happened to in the past versions of Rails.

 <!--more-->